MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-interaction-design.md

 # Widget interaction design guidance

-This article provides detailed guidance for designing interaction for Windows Widgets.
+This article provides detailed guidance for designing interaction for Windows widgets.

 ## Navigation

-Each widget is glanceable and focused, and they should represent a single aspect of the app’s primary purpose.
+A widget should be glanceable and focused, and should represent a single aspect of the app’s primary purpose.
 Widgets may provide one or more calls to action.
+When the user clicks on a call to action, the widget should launch the associated app or website instead of implementing the action in the widget itself.
 A widget has only one primary page that can house multiple interactions.
 Clicking on an item in the widget should never take you to a completely different view of the widget.
 For example, in a weather widget you might show the weather for multiple days but clicking on one of the days will not expand details inline, but will instead launch the app or web.

 The following are the maximum number of touch points recommended for each supported widget size.